clintjedwards/gofer/gofer/docs/src/ref/pipeline_configuration/README.md

 err := sdk.NewPipeline("simple", "My Simple Pipeline")
 ```

-It's important to note here that while your human readable name ("My Simple Pipeline" in this case) can contain a large array of characters the ID can only container alphanumeric letters, numbers, and underscores.
-Any other characters will result in an error when attempting to register the pipeline.
+It's important to note here that while your human readable name ("My Simple Pipeline" in this case) can contain a large
+array of characters the ID can only container alphanumeric letters, numbers, and hyphens.
+Any other characters will
+result in an error when attempting to register the pipeline, due to each id needing to be URL safe.

 ### Add a Description